Earn high everyday interest rates with the Scotia High Interest Savings Account

 Savings accounts designed for students

 A student savings account is specifically designed for those getting ready to head off to post-secondary.
-Similarly to the youth savings accounts, student savings accounts usually come with benefits like no monthly account fees and rewards on debit transactions.
+Similar to the youth savings accounts, student savings accounts usually come with benefits like no monthly account fees and rewards on debit transactions.
 These accounts are a great tool to learn money management.

 Did you know?